 Fishing for pike is characterized by aggressive strikes as these huge fish fight back, roll around, jump, whip their tails around, and tug at your line.
 It’s definitely some of the most exciting freshwater fishing you can get!

-Pike are a warm-water species that are found all over the USA, Canada, and Europe – you often don’t have to travel far to find pike water.
+Pike are a warm-water species that are found all over the USA, Canada, and Europe – you often don’t have to travel far to find northern pike water.
 They’re well known for growing to immense sizes and for their raw power and vicious behavior.

 Flyfishing for pike is entirely different from fly fishing for trout, or, fly fishing for bass.
 The flies you’ll use and the techniques that will work best, to the sheer strength needed to haul these huge fish in!
 Related to muskies, pike are normally at the top of the food chain – and they act like it!

-Having said that, getting started with fishing for pike is fairly easy.
+Having said that, getting started with fishing for northern pike is fairly easy.
 You don’t have to master any complicated techniques – average casting skills and the ability to fight and land big fish is all you’ll need.

-This makes fishing for pike more easily accessible, even to beginners, so it’s great to try if you fancy branching out more in your fishing habits.
+This makes fishing for northern pike more easily accessible, even to beginners, so it’s great to try if you fancy branching out more in your fishing habits.

 Check out the master, Tom Rosenbauer of Orvis, fly fishing for pike here:

-Is Pike a Good Fish to Eat?
+Is Pike Good to Eat?

 Pike get a bad rap when it comes to eating them.
 These slimy, toothy fish look pretty ugly, and certainly, they’re not for everyone.
 The large amount of bones is enough to put a lot of people off.